tercasaskova311/podcast-recommendation-platform/notes_transcribtion.md

 # Podcast Voice-to-Text Transcription Pipeline

+[1] fetch_and_publish_metadata.py
+    └── Fetches 50 podcast episodes
+    └── Sends JSON metadata to Kafka: topic "raw-podcast"

+[2] kafka_transcription_consumer.py
+    └── Reads from topic "raw-podcast"
+    └── Downloads and transcribes audio
+    └── Saves to file or sends result to "transcripts-en"

 ## Overview

 This pipeline fetches trending English-language podcasts and transcribes them into structured text using a local, fast, and private setup.